Power Bicycle

 5. Spares are not as easy to find

-6. There are few tuning options for 4 stroke bicycle motors.
+6. There are few tuning options for 4 stroke motorized bike’s.

 7. There are far fewer engine parts available for 4 stroke bicycle engines.
 If problems occur, a minor fault can require a replacement engine.

-8. Cylinder heads on 4-stroke engines are far more complex housing cam shafts, valves and timing chains.
+8. Cylinder heads on 4-stroke’s are more complex, housing cam shafts, valves and timing chains.
 The complexity means that the cylinder head is relatively difficult to remove.

-9. There are far fewer 4 stroke bicycle motors and they are more complex to work on.
+9. There are fewer 4 stroke bicycle motors.
 Performance components for 4-stroke bicycle motors are, therefore, not widely available.
 Some vendors offer big bore kits but these provide little improvement in speed.

 Ranking the best bicycle motors